corpus-io/tokenize.it-smart-contracts/docs/invariants.md

 ### Sale / pause / currency

 - The contract starts paused; no tokens can be sold until the owner unpauses it.
+- The lock period, if any, is fixed at deploy time and immutable.
 - The owner can only unpause after the lock period has passed and a token price has been set.
 - The owner can change the currency, but only after the lock period has passed.
 - Only trusted currencies can be used for token sales, distribution claims, or currency changes.